-that was used by the child / young person).
+Details of concerns/incident (do not interpret information - use the same language that was used by the child / young person).
 Are you reporting your own concerns or those reported from a third party?
 Continue on a separate sheet if required and staple to this form.

-Who else has the young person told/who else knows of these concerns?
-Please tick to confirm that you have reinforced Reaching Highers Safeguarding Chil- dren and Young people policy and procedures What actions have you taken, if any?
-To who in Reaching Higher have you reported your concerns?
-When was this information shared?
-(Date / time) Staff / Volunteer TO BE COMPLETED BY DESIGNATED SAFEGUARDING LEAD Designated Lead's Name Outcome Referred on To No further action Report to be filed Designated Lead's signature This form should be shredded once all relevant information is stored on to Upshot please make sure you follow Reaching Highers Data Protection Policy, Confidentiality Policy and Safeguarding Children Policy.
+Who else has the young person told/ who else knows of these concerns? dren and Your ACTION TAK What actions nave you taken, if any? ocedures When was this Staff / Volunte TO BE COMP ching Higher have you information shared?
+(E er LETED BY DESIGNATE Date / time) DING LEAD Outcome Referred on To No further act Designated Le ead's Name o ion Report to be filed ead's signature please make s uld be shredded once a ure you follow Reaching eguarding Children Poli g Highers Data I